 MUST BE 21 OR OLDER TO PURCHASE TICKETS TO ALL NWF EVENTS.
 VALID ID REQUIRED FOR ENTRY

 50 Easton St.

 Join Kevin Zraly, author of Windows on the World Complete Wine Course – aka the “wine bible” for an afternoon of breaking bread and tasting unique wines with vintners from around the world.
-Learn about the rich culture, history and family stories behind the wineries and the winemaking.
+Start with a caviar tasting provided by Browne Trading Company and learn about the rich culture, history and family stories behind the wineries and the winemaking.
 Travel and taste from England (Hattingley Valley Sparkling Wine) to New Zealand (Craggy Range) to France (Olivier Leflaive) to Lebanon (Chateau Musar) with a final last lay-over in Portugal for a taste of Graham’s Port.

 Our talented chefs will create dishes with international flair to pair with this whirlwind wine tour: Chefs Jose Enrique of Jose Enrique in San Juan, Puerto Rico, Michael Lombardi and Kevin O’Donnell of SRV in Boston.

 - 2011 Hattingley Valley Wines, Blanc de Blancs, England